barryclark/jekyll-now/_posts/2016-03-24-the-automated-monolith.md

 But what if you already have your system, and it's grown over the years?
 How do you start?
 Keeping in mind we have a business critical system on a tight budget and a busy team.
 Try to convince business it's time for a technical face lift...

-We decided to look at the current painpoints and start with something that shows *immidiate business results in a  reasonably short timeframe*.
+We decided to look at the current painpoints and start with something that shows *immediate business results in a  reasonably short timeframe*.

 ### Rough Idea
 The team responsible for this platform has to develop, maintain and run the system.
 A fair amount of their time went into deploying environments for internal clients and help them get up and running.
 This gets even trickier when different clients use an environment for testing simultanously.
 Setting up a test environment from scratch - build, deploy, test - takes 5 man days.
 That's the reality we tried to improve.